dyoliya/last_look_premerge/README.md

 3. Click **Capture Deal Snapshot**.
 4. When confirmation pop-up appears, verify titles and IDs.
 5. Click **Yes** to proceed.
+6. Based on the existing record status in Google Sheets, the app will do one of the following:
+    * Append a new row if the deal ID does not yet exist.
+    * Update the existing row if the deal ID exists but is not yet uploaded to MySQL.
+    * Block the action if the deal ID already exists and is marked as uploaded.
-6. Wait for success message in the Activity Log section.
+7. Wait for success message in the Activity Log section.

 ### C. Sync snapshots into database
 1. Go to **Import** section.